 The Despicable Doxxing Of Adam Carter (Mark McCarty)

-Disinformation and propaganda are identified by form and the devices, techniques and tactics used to construct them.
+Disinformation and propaganda are identified by form: by devices, techniques and tactics employed.

 Bullying, harassing, doxxing, distorting, smearing and using slander to manipulate service providers of who you claim to be investigating is not ethical investigative journalism, it's sabotage and is completely inexcusable.